grnet/kamaki/docs/library/clients.rst

     :linenos:

 .. note:: Quotas are defined by projects (see next section).
 Every user is
-    member to a personal project (the "system" project) which is identitified by the uuid of the user, but they may draw resources from other projects as well.
+    member to a personal project (the "system" project) which is identified by the uuid of the user, but they may draw resources from other projects as well.
 In this script we only got the quota information related to the system project and we did that with this line of code